ibm-cloud-docs/Cloudant/release_info/deprecations.md

 Summary of the changes in behavior for {{site.data.keyword.cloudantfull}} releases.
 {:shortdesc}

-## Appropriate 400 response lists reason for failure when no index can fulfill a sort for a `_find` query
+## Error handling

-- If you rely on 500 replies in your application, this fix might cause a failure.
-Update your application to rely on 400 responses to fix the problem.
+- If you rely on 500 replies for your application, you might have issues.
+To fix the problem, update your application to rely on 400 responses.

 ## Incompatibility between CouchDB version 1.6 and {{site.data.keyword.cloudant_short_notm}} version 2.0.0

 - An incompatibility exists between the most recent version of {{site.data.keyword.cloudant_short_notm}} and CouchDB 1.6-based codebase.
 In the older version of {{site.data.keyword.cloudant_short_notm}}, if you add a query parameter ("reduce=false") to the request body, the parameter in the request body is ignored while the parameter in the request URL is respected.
 In recent versions of
 {{site.data.keyword.cloudant_short_notm}}, the query parameter ("reduce=false") in the request body is not ignored.

 ## Revised error message